hlxwell/ng-csrf-token-rails/README.md

 # REAME

+1. Copy ng-csrf-token-rails.js.coffe to your assets

-Add "ng-csrf-token-rails" to angular.module dependency list.
+2. Add "ng-csrf-token-rails" to angular.module dependency list.

-When login or logout, should return new CSRF token through API.
+3. When login or logout, should return new CSRF token through API.

 ```
 app.controller "SigninController", (CsrfTokenRails) ->